 I am an ecologist specialising in animal movement and spatial ecology.
 I am primarily a movement ecologist with a very broad range of interests covering many areas of conservation and ecology and I have worked on a range of taxa including plants, fish, invertebrates, mammals and birds in many countries around the world.

-I am currently an impact analyst at Bush Heritage Australia and a research associate at the Smithsonian Conservation Biology Institute.
+I am currently quantitative ecologist at CSIRO Australia and a research associate with the Smithsonian Conservation Biology Institute.